reviloxx/ScadaConfigurationConcept/Readme.md

 **How to change the configuration of the temperature sensor at runtime**

-POST request to localhost:5093 with body:
+PUT request to localhost:5093 with body:

 {
   "configurationKey": "TemperatureSensor",